 I grew up in Irvine, California.
 In my free time, I do all the typical things that college students say they like to do: sleep, go to the pool, listen to music, and consume pop culture.

-At Cal, I am involved in student government, known as the ASUC.
+At Cal, I was involved in student government, known as the ASUC.
 I've worked with various elected officials to improve students' experiences on campus through projects such as a laptop rental program, a 5K run to fundraise for mental health awareness, and a survey to collect and disburse information on Berkeley's city housing crisis.